This article may contain compensated links. Please read the disclosure for more info.

 Your goal is to learn each hand separately, slowly, and then at tempo.

-Once you can play the whole piece hands separately slowly without mistakes, learn how to use a metronome to gradually increase speed a little every day.
+Once you can play the whole piece hands separately slowly without mistakes, learn how to use a metronome to gradually increase speed a little daily.

 Do this until you can play the whole piece hands separately in full tempo.

-Finally you are “allowed” to play both hands together.
+Finally, you are “allowed” to play with both hands together.
 Use this simple formula:

-"The speed with which you can play your hands separately must be halved when playing both together."
+"The speed you can play your hands separately must be halved when playing both together."

 This will feel very slow but will make it possible to coordinate both hands without mistakes.